chinmaykrishnroy/DeChord/README.md

 ---

 Thank you for using DeChord!
-We hope it helps you in your musical journey.
+I hope it helps you in your musical journey.